 Elder, who was hired in 2006 as the Rockets’ athletic director and head football coach, was charged July 15 with misdemeanor driving under the influence of alcohol after Spring Grove police stopped his vehicle on Route 173 shortly after midnight, according to police reports.
 Police said Elder refused to undergo any sobriety tests.

 The 44-year-old previously was found guilty of DUI in connection with incidents in 1991 and 1995 in McLean County.
 He also was convicted on a felony theft charge from a 1991 incident.

 Richmond-Burton School District 157 Superintendent Tom Lind said in August that Elder would not serve as the high school’s head football coach for the 2017 season.
 Although he is stepping away from his coaching duties, he remains active as the athletic director, Lind said last month.

 Lind, when reached Wednesday morning, declined to comment on how this would effect Elder’s employment, citing the fact that it was a personnel issue.

 Elder was sentenced to 30 days in jail and 24 months of probation after pleading guilty to charges of DUI and improper traffic lane use in 1995, records show.
-In 1991, he was found guilty of felony theft and another DUI charge, according to online records.

 Elder also pleaded guilty in 1993 to a charge of resisting or obstructing a peace officer, according to the McLean County website.